vyos-contrib/packer-vyos/README.md

 ## How build process works:

 * you should provides an vyos.iso for builder
-** this iso can be a LTS/oficial one or nightly iso or you can use [https://docs.vyos.io/en/equuleus/contributing/build-vyos.html vyos-build] to build an iso
+* iso can be a LTS/oficial one or nightly iso or you can use [vyos-build](https://docs.vyos.io/en/equuleus/contributing/build-vyos.html) to build an iso
-* packer-vyos will install VyOS same way than manually installations ** packer-vyos will start vyos.iso image in a qemu VM, VyOS will run in Live CD mode inside a qemu VM ** packer will provide DHCP server, 1 ipv4, 1 gateway with NAT for qemu images ** packer will provide a http server serving http/* folder files to VyOS, so we can use it to customize image ** packer can provide for development with headless=false mode a vnc server, so we can see what is running on VM console ** packer-vyos will send keyboard commands to VyOS Live CD like default vyos / vyos username/password ** packer-vyos will configure networking to use dhcp ```set interface ethernet eth0 address dhcp```, than ```commit``` ** packer-vyos will customize images using scripts/vyos/*.sh according to rules inside vyos.pkr.hcl ** after all scripts packer-vyos will install image to disk using VyOS ```install image``` ** packer will write image on output-* folder
+* packer-vyos will install VyOS same way than manually installations
+    * packer-vyos will start vyos.iso image in a qemu VM, VyOS will run in Live CD mode inside a qemu VM
+    * packer will provide DHCP server, 1 ipv4, 1 gateway with NAT for qemu images
+    * packer will provide a http server serving http/* folder files to VyOS, so we can use it to customize image
+    * packer can provide for development with headless=false mode a vnc server, so we can see what is running on VM console
+    * packer-vyos will send keyboard commands to VyOS Live CD like default vyos / vyos username/password
+    * packer-vyos will configure networking to use dhcp ```set interface ethernet eth0 address dhcp```, than ```commit```
+    * packer-vyos will customize images using scripts/vyos/*.sh according to rules inside vyos.pkr.hcl
+    * after all scripts packer-vyos will install image to disk using VyOS ```install image```
+    * packer will write image on output-* folder

 # Features